Is It Bad to Ask Too Many Questions at Work?

 Creating a comfortable workspace helps with decision-making too.
 Sometimes distractions or discomfort make us second-guess ourselves more than necessary.

-The Art of Self-Sufficient Problem Solving
+Self-Sufficient Problem Solving

 Independence at work means exhausting reasonable options first.
 Check the documentation, search previous emails or chat history, look at similar past projects, or consult the company wiki if one exists.
 Most modern workplaces have a surprising amount of information already available if you know where to look.